jnalanko/themisto2/README.md

 # Related tools

 Other tools implementing k-mer pseudoalignment include [Bifrost](https://github.com/pmelsted/bifrost), [Metagraph](https://github.com/ratschlab/metagraph) and [Fulgor](https://github.com/jermp/fulgor).
-Themisto 2 is at the cutting edge of BWT-based k-mer indexing, benefitting from latest research on SBWT.
-This enables in particular, fast and very parallel index merging.
+Unlike these tools, Themisto 2 draws on the latest research in BWT-based k-mer indexing through its SBWT foundation.
+This enables, in particular, fast and highly parallel index merging.

 See also: [HKS](https://github.com/jnalanko/HKS), an SBWT-based sequence annotation tool with hierarchical labels.